Program: Minor in Entertainment Media Management

 This 18-unit minor, with an emphasis in Entertainment Media Management, provides a focused study of issues encountered in entertainment media management.

 Academic advisement is required.
-Your advisor’s signature will be required prior to registration each semester.
-Observe all CTVA advisement dates and check with your advisor on a regular basis: take advantage of his or her counsel in all aspects of your educational experience at Cal State Northridge.
+The advisor’s signature will be required prior to registration each semester.
+Students must observe all CTVA advisement dates and check with an advisor on a regular basis: take advantage of his or her counsel in all aspects of the educational experience at Cal State Northridge.

 Note that many of the courses in the Entertainment Media Management minor require prerequisites.
-Be sure that you qualify for enrollment in each course or obtain permission from the instructor.
+Students must be sure that they qualify for enrollment in each course or obtain permission from the instructor.

 Grades in the Minor